 The launch of our sister business and its new DIY divorce form filling service featured in the Northwich Guardian on November 5th when the paper highlighted recent legal aid cuts and how our firm is trying to assist people who can no longer get legal aid for their divorce.
 For the full article follow this link to

 CHESHIRE FAMILY LAW LAUNCHES NEW GUIDANCE SCHEME FOR DIY DIVORCE

 Our associated business, Cheshire Family Law, have launched a new service for people who are doing their own divorce but need help to complete the various forms.
 An evening session provides the forms needed, helping people to fill them out and providing copies to keep.
-Following our first successful session in October our next session will be on Tuesday 26th November 2013.
 Due to limited spaces, places need to be booked in advance.
-See our Services list for the link to Cheshire Family Law where more detail about the session is available.
+See our Events section for the next session or look on our Services list for the link to Cheshire Family Law where more detail about the session is available.

 THE 360 LEGAL GROUP ANNUAL CONFERENCE AND AWARDS DINNER 2012

 The Firm are delighted and honoured to have received the prestigious National Award of "Niche (Specialist) Firm of the Year."